-Children need to see these study skills in action multiple times before being expected to apply them on their own.
+Children need to see study skills in action multiple times before being expected to apply them on their own.

 Eventually, students will start to apply them independently without even realizing it.

-That’s the ultimate goal!
+That’s the ultimate goal.

 Explicitly teaching text features using fiction and nonfiction books encourages better comprehension.